catarinaroman/las-americas/index.md

 All the data collected in the survey waves conducted by the international teams of the _Las Americas y el Mundo_ in Mexico, Peru, Chile, Colombia, and Argentina and data collected for the _Foreign Policy at Press Observatory_ are available online on this page.
 You may find the issues of _Observatory of Brazilian Foreign Policy in the Press_ at [CEBRAP's webpage](http://cebrap.org.br/projetos/observatorio/).

+# The Reports

+The project team produces reports -- in Portuguese -- for each wave of the surveys.
+The report for the 2019 round is under construction.
+Below is the report for the 2014 results.

+<iframe src="https://drive.google.com/file/d/1XU-iezaawkZ__0-5wtsOxFdNo9_t0k2U/preview" width="640" height="480" allow="autoplay"></iframe>

+If your browser does not support pdfs, you can download the 2014 report [here](https://github.com/catarinaroman/las-americas/blob/main/reports/relatorio-2014.pdf).

+We also present the report for the 2010 survey wave.

+<iframe src="https://drive.google.com/file/d/17JvmmcezDLfwXlA50dZ7_Wg2zkNofvfU/preview" width="640" height="480" allow="autoplay"></iframe>

+If your browser does not support pdfs, you can download the 2010 report [here](https://github.com/catarinaroman/las-americas/blob/main/reports/relatorio-2010.pdf)

 # Databases and Codebooks

 ## 2019